minimo-io/appticles/Readme.md

 # About appticles

-A bunch of miniapps or appticles created for [minimo.io](https://minimo.io).
+A bunch of mini-apps or appticles created for [minimo.io](https://minimo.io).

 These micro-apps were embedded on blog posts for adding extra functionality.
 They were developed primarily using the Svelte Framework or Alpine.js.
-Most of them as proof-of-concepts.
+Most of them just as proof-of-concepts and for learning purposes.

-The site itself was built using [Eleventy](https://github.com/11ty/eleventy).
+The site [minimo.io](https://github.com/minimo-io/minimo-11ty) itself was built using [Eleventy](https://github.com/11ty/eleventy).

 ## Get in touch.